 1. Buckle Down and Do a Budget

 It would be more efficient to stop putting money into your retirement fund for 1 year and focus that money on debt, rather than withdrawing money early and paying the penalty.
-You’ll come out ahead if you do the hard work of creating a creating a budget, and start throwing as many available dollars as possible at your debt.
-It’s not glamorous, but it gets the job done.
+You’ll come out ahead if you do the hard work of creating a budget, and start throwing as many available dollars as possible at your debt.

 2. Rob your Roth IRA

 If you have a Roth IRA that you have been funding for more than 5 years, you should be able to withdraw tax-free funds from that account without penalties.
 (You’ll only be able to withdraw the principle – not any gains made on your investments) This will slow down your retirement savings, but if it cleans up some credit card loans, it might be worth it.